EAQuant: Enhancing Post-Training Quantization for MoE Models via Expert-Aware Optimization: Introduction

-Extensive evaluations across diverse MoE architectures and quantization configurations demonstrate that EAQuant achieves state-of-the-art performance.
-For instance, EAQuant improves average task accuracy by 1.37\%, 1.15\%, and 1.15\% over the sota method DuQuant across the three models under W4A4 quantization, with particularly pronounced gains in reasoning benchmarks (e.g., +2.52\% on ARC-E for Mixtral-8x7B) and closer perplexity alignment to full-precision baselines.
-Critically, EAQuant exhibits superior robustness in extreme W3A4 quantization, mitigating performance degradation.
-These advancements stem from our expert-aware smoothing aggregation strategy, router logits distribution alignment, and expert-level calibration data balancing, collectively establishing EAQuant as the new benchmark for efficient, high-precision MoE quantization.
+Extensive evaluations across diverse MoE architectures and quantization configurations demonstrate that EAQuant achieves state-of-the-art~(SOTA) performance under ultra-low-bit constraints.
+For instance, EAQuant improves average task accuracy by 1.37\%, 1.15\%, and 1.15\% over the SOTA method DuQuant across OLMoE-7B, DeepSeek-MoE-16B, and Mixtral-8x7B under W4A4 quantization, with particularly pronounced gains in reasoning benchmarks (e.g., +2.52\% on ARC-E for Mixtral-8x7B) and closer perplexity alignment to full-precision baselines.
+Critically, EAQuant exhibits superior robustness in aggressive quantization regimes.
+Under W3A4, it achieves up to 2.28\% average accuracy improvement and under extreme settings like W3A3 and W2A4, where DuQuant suffers severe degradation, EAQuant maintains stable perplexity while delivering substantial accuracy gains (e.g., +13.81\% average accuracy on Mixtral-8x7B).
+These advancements stem from our expert-aware smoothing aggregation strategy, expert-aware routing consistency alignment, and expert-aware calibration data balance, collectively establishing EAQuant as new benchmark for efficient, high-precision MoE quantization.